marfarma/angular-pouch-model/docs/index.md

         });
     };

-Other document object mapping solutions won't persist POJOs (plain old JavaScript objects).
+Other document object mapping solutions force you to extend on their object model.
-You have to replace them with objects extended from their base model, for example using Mongoose, you'd define and save a Cat as follows:
+Using Mongoose, for example, you'd define and save a Cat as follows:

-    var Cat = mongoose.model('Cat', { name: String }); // replace your existing POJO
+    var Cat = mongoose.model('Cat', { name: String }); // instead of your existing POJO

     var kitty = new Cat({ name: 'Zildjian' });
     kitty.save(function (err) {                        // async save method